bigfix/developer.bigfix.com/site/reference/types/time-of-day.md

 # maximum of &lt;time of day&gt; : time of day

-Returns the maximum value from a list of &lt;time of day&lt; types.
+Returns the maximum value from a list of &lt;time of day&gt; types.

 # minimum of &lt;time of day&gt; : time of day

-Returns the minimum value from a list of &lt;time of day&lt; types.
+Returns the minimum value from a list of &lt;time of day&gt; types.

 # minute_of_hour of &lt;time of day&gt; : integer